GoogleCloudPlatform/anthos-config-management-samples/namespace-specific-policy/README.md

 │   │   └── kustomization.yaml
 │   └── tenant-c
 │       └── kustomization.yaml
-├── deploy
-│   ├── tenant-a
-│   │   └── manifest.yaml
-│   ├── tenant-b
-│   │   └── manifest.yaml
-│   └── tenant-c
-│       └── manifest.yaml
 ├── README.md
 └── scripts
     └── render.sh
 ```

-The directory `config` contains the configuration in kustomize format.
+The directory `configsync-src` contains the configuration in kustomize format.
 They are for one base and  three overlays `tenant-a`, `tenant-b` and `tenant-c`.
 Each overlay is a customization of the shared `base`.
 The difference between different overlays is from two parts:
 - Namespace.
-The configuration inside the directory `config/<TENANT>` is all in the namespace `<TENANT>`.
-This is achieved by adding the namespace directive in `config/<TENANT>/kustomization.yaml`.
-For example, in `config/tenant-a/kustomization.yaml`:
+The configuration inside the directory `configsync-src/<TENANT>` is all in the namespace `<TENANT>`.
+This is achieved by adding the namespace directive in `configsync-src/<TENANT>/kustomization.yaml`.
+For example, in `configsync-src/tenant-a/kustomization.yaml`:
 Namespace: tenant-a

 - RoleBinding.
 For each tenant, the RoleBinding is for a different Group.
-For example, in `config/tenant-a`, the RoleBinding is for the group `tenant-a-admin@mydomain.com`.
-This is achieved by applying the patch file `config/tenant-a/rolebinding.yaml`.
+For example, in `configsync-src/tenant-a`, the RoleBinding is for the group `tenant-a-admin@mydomain.com`.
+This is achieved by applying the patch file `configsync-src/tenant-a/rolebinding.yaml`.
 So the RoleBinding from the `base` is overwritten.

 ### [optional] Update the namespace specific policies